-We are sharing our recipe for a Traditional Beef Stroganoff.
+We are sharing our recipe for a Traditional Beef Stroganoff with Brandy.
 Tender flash-fried sirloin in a silky smooth, creamy and rich sauce flavoured with brandy, paprika and a hint of cinnamon is just perfect!
 The traditional Russian beef dish tastes luxurious but isn’t difficult to make.
 Believe it or not, you can make it in just 20 minutes!

-Seb has been nagging me for a couple of months now to make my Beef Stroganoff.
+Seb has been nagging me for a couple of months now to make my Beef Stroganoff with Brandy.
 For some reason, we haven’t made it for a couple of years now, although it used to be one of our favourites.
 It was actually the very first meal I’d ever cooked for Seb.
-Now that I’ve tasted again, I won’t let it be that long again.
+Now that I’ve tasted it again, I won’t let it be that long again.
 It is simply delicious!

 For me, the very first memory of this Russian classic was going to a fancy restaurant in the old town of Vilnius with my Grandmother when I was about 10 years old.
 It was always such a special treat.
 She would take me there twice a year for special occasions.
 The restaurant was extremely old fashioned, with decor similar to the famous Russian Tea Room, but with a fountain in the corner of the room as well.
 I would always order a Traditional Beef Stroganoff and my grandmother would have a Chicken Kyiv.

 If you are interested in Russian Cuisine, I believe one of the best cookbooks is written by Lynn Visson.
 You can get it here: The Russian Heritage Cookbook.

 When I grew up and moved far away from that restaurant, I still thought about how I could recreate the experience.
 I made beef stroganoff every time I was homesick, but it was only when I made it for Seb, that this dish was named one of the best things he’s ever eaten.